joshvera/generative-effects/notes.md

 - First we need something categories to play with so let's start with an interesting one called the category of posets.
 - Whenever you have a set of things and a reasonable way deciding when anything in that set is "bigger" than some other thing, or "more expensive", or "taller", or "heavier", or "better" in any well-defined sense, or... anything like that, you've got a poset.
-- In Haskell we might define this using a typeclass
+- In Haskell we might define this using a typeclass:

 ```haskell
 class Eq a => PartialOrd a where